nkonstantinou/nkonstantinou_website/content/authors/admin/_index.md

 - Researchers
 ---

-We study the attention, perception and working memory in healthy people and patients with stroke, brain injury, dementia, depression, and anxiety.
+We study attention, perception and working memory in healthy people and patients with stroke, brain injury, dementia, depression, and anxiety.
 We employ behavioural experimental methods together with neuroimaging (MRI) and non-invasive brain stimulation (TMS, tDCS) methods.